-Number and size of Generating Units: 2
+Number and size of Generating Units: 4 Units – 2 x 183 MW; 1 x 203 MW; 1 x 281 MW

-Type of Generating Unit: Combustion Turbine
+Type of Generating Unit: Combustion and Steam Turbines

 Point of Interconnection

-The point of interconnection will be where the Midway-Poinsett 500kV transmission line terminates at EMPP’s substation bus where it connects to jumpers from FPL’s pulloff structures to form the Midway-EMPP and EMPP-Poinsett 500kV lines.
+The point of interconnection will be at the MEC switchyard side of the switch(s) on the breaker(s) between MEC’s step-up transformer and the MEC switchyard bus.

 Cost Responsibility

-Customer and FPL hereby acknowledge and agree that the cost listed below is only an estimate and that Customer hereby agrees to and shall reimburse FPL for all actual costs, including any applicable taxes associated with FPL's construction of FPL’s Interconnection Facilities except for System Upgrades, or FPL's acquisition of any FPL’s Interconnection Facilities except for System Upgrades provided to FPL by Customer as set forth in this Appendix A. The cost for FPL’s Interconnection Facilities except for System Upgrades to be constructed by FPL is estimated to be:
+Customer and FPL hereby acknowledge and agree that the cost listed below is only an estimate and that Customer hereby agrees to and shall reimburse FPL for all actual costs, including any applicable taxes associated with FPL's construction of any portion of FPL’s Interconnection Facilities except for System Upgrades, or FPL's acquisition of any FPL’s Interconnection Facilities except for System Upgrades provided to FPL by Customer as set forth in this Appendix A. The cost for FPL’s Interconnection Facilities except for System Upgrades to be constructed by FPL is estimated to be:

-Siting, Substation, Distribution and Protection & Control $ 0
+Siting, Switchyard, Distribution and Protection & Control $ 0

 Transmission $ 0